profgreatwonder/datatalks_zoomcamp/README.md

 5. Deactivate the Environment: When you're done working in the environment, you can deactivate it using the following command:

         conda deactivate

+6. To check the list of environments

+        conda env list
+        conda info --envs

 ## To recreate the Anaconda environment using the environment.yml file